hopr-framework/hopr/docker_image/README.md

     ```
   The option ``-i`` stands for interactive while ``-t`` gives you a terminal.

-- start an image an mirror a local folder into the container (path on container is created)
+- start an image and mirror a local folder into the container (path on container is created)
     ```
     docker run -it -v path_on_host:path_on_container <imageID>
     ```
 - list all containers
     ```